ayvi-0001/notion-api/README.md

 # will also look for env var `TZ` to set the default timezone.
 If not found, will default to local timezone.
 ```

-`__getitem__` searchs for page property values when indexing a Page, and for property objects when indexing a Database.
+Indexing a page will search for page property values, and indexing a Database will search for property objects.
+A full list can be retrieved for both using;
+- `retrieve()` method for a Page, with the optional `filter_properties` parameter.
+- `retrieve` attribute for a Database.

 ```py
 homepage['dependencies']